-This is why selected programmes financed by the priority axis 5 (ESF) will be standardized and to provide for a unified and coordinated approach, they will be implemented by national projects.
-The programme of field social work, community centres, programme of support of education of children in early childhood, and programme of assistance in settlement and legalizing land in municipalities with MRC presence will be implemented by the Ministry of Interior of the Slovak Republic/Office of the Plenipotentiary of the Government for Roma Communities.
+This is why selected programmes financed by the priority axis 5 (ESF) in order to ensure a coherent and coordinated approach, will be preferably implemented by national projects.
+This concerns the programme of field social work, community centres, programme of support of education of children in early childhood, and programme of assistance in settlement of land in municipalities with MRC presence.
+National projects will be implemented by the Ministry of Interior of the Slovak Republic/Office of the Plenipotentiary of the Government for Roma Communities, which besides the implementation of projects in the field will also guarantee the coherence of individual interventions and quality of their performance in the field.

-The second national project, included in the Take away package and focusing on the program of health education and prevention in municipalities with presence of MRC, will be implemented by the Ministry of Health Care of the Slovak Republic.
+Another area, included in the Take away package and focusing on the program of health education and prevention in municipalities with presence of MRC, will be also prefarably implemented by national project by the Ministry of Health Care of the Slovak Republic.
 All programs included in the Take away package must fulfil the approved methodology of the segregation index range.
-Performance of the programmes in communities with the highest segregation index49 (150 municipalities) will be executed automatically, based on eligibility, not competition.
+Performance of the programmes in communities with the highest segregation index50 (150 municipalities) will be executed automatically, based on eligibility, not competition.
+Interventions implemented by national projects can be also implemented by demand driven projects.
+Other interventions within the PA5 such as mentoring, tutoring, awarding scholarship, local civil patrols, housing assistants etc. will be implemented by demand driven projects in eligible areas, e.g. regions from Atlas of RC 2013 within all SR except of Bratislava region.
 In addition to the actual implementation, the Ministry of Interior and the Office of Plenipotentiary will guarantee the coherence of individual interventions and quality of their performance in the field.
 Funding of programmes will be ensured throughout the programming period, thus ensuring their continuous implementation in the field and consequently the quality of their performance.
 Thanks to the long-term implementation, an opportunity arises for the application of provisional countervailing measures for people of the MRC involved in the implementation of programmes.
 In exercising the above measures, simplified forms of expenditure reporting will be implemented, in particular standard scale of unit costs and lump sums.
 The implementation of programmes in the form of large national projects will result in the lower rate of errors, continuous withdrawal of funds, and significant reduction of administrative and financial burden on the providers of programmes in the field (i.e. self-governments or locally active NGOs and not-for-profit organizations).
 The aim of innovation is to provide communities with "pre- prepared products", whose implementation does not require any additional investment by municipalities, so their implementation will therefore be extended even to communities that are not ready for the implementation of individual demand-driven projects.

-49 Information in the 2013 Atlas of Roma Communities converted to numeric values make it possible to form a simplified index listing municipalities in order from the highest lack of development and highest segregation to the lowest lagging and segregation.
+50 Information in the 2013 Atlas of Roma Communities converted to numeric values make it possible to form a simplified index listing municipalities in order from the highest lack of development and highest segregation to the lowest lagging and segregation.